 Can retrieve the current global settings with

 The base URL of the Confluence installation.
 Used for creating absolute URLs in email and RSS:

-The currently logged in user, or
+The currently authenticated user, or if anonymous user.

 For retrieving users, groups and checking membership

 Can be used to check permissions, but it is recommended that you check permission in your action

 Class Reference: PermissionHelper

 Class Reference: AttachmentManager

 Class Reference: PageManager

 User macros have a Velocity context, which includes all the above items and some additional entries specific to user macros.
 See Guide to user macro templates for a list of the latter.